aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 } while (k--);
 ```

-So why it's more faster?
+So why it's faster?
 The control condition has been changed from two comparisons (is the iterator less than the total and is that equal to `true`) to just a single one (is that value `true`).
 Cutting down from two comparisons to one speeds up the loops even further.
 With reversing loop order and minimizing the number of accessing properties, the execution time can be up to 50%-60% faster than the original one.

 > Note that: decreasing the work down per iteration is most effective when the loop has a complexity of O(n).
 When it's more complex than O(n), it's advisable to decrease the number of iterations.

 ##### 1.1.2 **Decreasing the number of iterations**

 Even the fastest code in a loop body will add up when iterated thousands of times.
-Therefore, we also need to decrease the nubmer of iterations, and the most well know approach to do this is a pattern called *Duff's Device*.
+Therefore, we also need to decrease the number of iterations, and the most well-known approach to do this is a pattern called *Duff's Device*.

 A typical implementation should look like this: